 Budapest - including the Banks of the Danube, the Buda Castle Quarter and Andrássy Avenue – is not described in detail although it has UNESCO World Heritage status, because most expats most probably know why the capital is so sublime.

-Read on for the low-down about the five UNESCO ranked wonders @expatsintheloop find most fascinating, we hope you may feel inspired to visit some in person.
+Read on for the low-down about the five UNESCO ranked wonders @expatsintheloop find fascinating, we hope you do too.

 1. Tokaj Wine Region's Historical Landscapes

 Known among the sommelier community for its unique grape cultivation and “aszu” production, Tokaj is regarded as a world heritage site based on its landscape and traditional land use as well as its methodology in wine tradition that has survived intact for a thousand years.

 This intact universal property value that meets UNESCO’s criteria includes specific environmental conditions conducive for wine growing as well as long term settlements that reflect cultural heritage in terms of ethnic diversity and long-standing cellars still in use for wine production.